 The south pole (at the lower left) shows a small icecap, while the north pole is hidden below a layer of fog.
 At the dawn and dusk sides of Mars another two regions can be discerned where mist is present.

-On 13 October 2020 Mars reached opposition.
+On 13 October 2020 Mars reached opposition, but was already getting smaller with an apparent diameter of 22.34".
 Using the Celestron C11 XLT EdgeHD, a 2" TeleVue 2x PowerMate, ZWO ADC, ZWO EFW mini and ZWO ASI174MM camera five series of recordings, each consisting of 120 seconds of data in LRGB, were shot, four of which made it to adjacent animation.
 Stacking was done in AutoStakkert3 using between 5% and 25% of the data (on average 25k frames per recording).

 Olympus Mons, with a height of 22km the largest mountain in the solar system, can clearly be seen in the northern hemisphere.
 The animation runs from 22:33 to 23:51 UTC.